 Slowly but surely, you’ll be left with inaccurate and unreliable data.
 If you aren’t diligent about database maintenance, you’ll run your email marketing program into the ground.

-So how do you build your email list while combating rapid data decay?
-Fear not—today we teach you how to build your email list in seven simple steps.
+So how do you build your B2B email list while combating rapid data decay?
+Today we teach you how to build your B2B marketing email list in seven simple steps.

 1. Cleanse your database regularly.

 First and foremost, prioritize database cleansing.
 There’s no point in growing your email list if you don’t have a strategy to maintain the data you collect.
 Consider the following:

 - Up to 25% of B2B database contacts contain critical errors (source).

 - 40% of business objectives fail due to inaccurate data (source).

 - 1-10-100 rule: It costs $1 to verify a record as it’s entered, $10 to scrub and cleanse it later, and $100 if nothing is done (source).

 - 62% of organizations rely on marketing and prospect data that’s up to 40% inaccurate (source).